10 Min Spicy Peanut Noodles (VIDEO)

 This post may contain affiliate links.
 Please read our disclosure policy.

-If you loved my Sesame Peanut Noodles but wanted a spicier version, these Spicy Peanut Noodles are perfect for you!
+If you loved my Sesame Peanut Noodles but wanted a spicier version, these 10 minute Spicy Peanut Noodles are perfect for you!
 They’re quick, easy, and SO SATISFYING!
-I love how the chili oil and Szechuan chili flakes warm up the dish and take it the next level.
-The sauce comes together in under 10 minutes and paired with your favorite noodles, this is going to be your new go-to meal!
+I love how the chili oil and Szechuan chili flakes warm up the dish and take it the next level!

 Spicy Peanut Noodles in a bowl pulled up by chopsticks.